aoto-hmmmm/testSpringMVC/README.md

 # testSpringMVC
 this is my study springmvc!<p/>
-if you want see this. please clone and import eclipse. thanks.XD
+if you want see this. please clone and import eclipse(need maven plugn). thanks.XD